The importance of thickness when choosing a wool coat – CDL#85

 Here is the explanation in pictures:

-• If you see weights at 600g and above: you can reasonably assume that these are linear meters .
-Dividing by 1.5 will give you a rough idea weight in square meters
+• If you see weights of 600g and above: you can reasonably assume that these are linear meters .
+Dividing by 1.5 will give you a rough idea. weight in square meters

 • If you see weights around 500, it's more complicated .
 It can be both square and linear meters.
-I'm not sure that asking the brand will necessarily guarantee you a reliable answer: the person who will answer you will not necessarily know the concepts of width or linear meters.
-In this case, you can only assume from the rendering of the coat in photo
+I'm not sure that asking the brand will necessarily guarantee you a reliable answer: the person who answers you will not necessarily know the concepts of width or linear meters.
+In this case, you can only assume from the rendering of the coat in the photo

 2. Practical cases